Pardee Reservoir Ca

 - 25 sunfish (including crappie, bluegill, and other species)

-- There is no bag limit on catfish or carp.
+- There is no bag limit on catfish or grass carp.

 The recreation center has many handicapped-accessible amenities.
 The guard at the gate can help you if you need a wheelchair-accessible space.
 As per policy, non-disabled campers are not allowed to stay at accessible sites until all other sites are full.